 When you want to make a new shoe model on this last (as it should be), you do it all over again and then check your masking tape pattern again.

-So, each time, when you are making a new shoe design, you waste valuable time to check your masking tape pattern until you get it right.
+So, each time, when you are making a new shoe design, you waste valuable time checking your masking tape pattern until you get it right.

 Make your basic shoe pattern to work smart